 The International Council shall elect a host for the International Council Meeting responsible for the practical organisation.
 The International Board shall justifiably recommend to the International Council Weeting Host.
 The election of an International Council Meeting host shall be taken by means of an absolute majority of votes of the Member National ELSA Groups represented and able to vote.
-No decision can be taken upon the application earlier than 20 months before the International Council Meeting the ELSA group has applied to host.
-If there is no host elected by the International Council two International Council Meetings prior to the respective International Council Meeting, the International Board shall issue a call for hosts via the mailing lists.
+No decision can be taken upon the application earlier than 20 months before the International Council two International Council Meetings prior to the respective International Council Meeting, the International Board shall issue a call for hosts via the mailing lists.
 After examining the applications received, the International Board shall appoint a host.